Claire Dean

 Choquequirao

-Choquequirao is similar in size to Machu Picchu, however, only an estimated 70% has been excavated.
+Choquequirao is thought to be similar in size to Machu Picchu.
 This leads us to believe that it is actually a lot bigger!
 Only a two-day hike outside Cusco, and at a lower elevation, this site attracts fewer crowds than Machu Picchu, with just as spectacular views.
-This ancient site in Peru can only be reached by walking for now, and is for experienced trekkers, due to the steep ascents and descents, but it is worth every second to arrive to this remarkable site.
+This ancient site in Peru can only be reached by walking for now, and is for experienced trekkers, due to the steep ascents and descents, but it is worth every second to arrive at this remarkable site.
+The archaeological site of Choquequirao is still under excavation and is thought to be as big as or even bigger than Machu Picchu!
+The size of this site is huge and it’s known as Machu Picchu’s little sister.
+Either the 4-day Choquequirao Trek or the 8-day option to Machu Picchu is perfect for learning all about the ruins and other interesting facts along the way.
+Choquequirao is the perfect place to visit if you don’t want to be surrounded by other visitors and want to see one of the greatest examples of Incan constructions in The Andes!

 Choquequirao